-If your team is successful in all they do, what will be different?
+What will be different if your team is successful in all they do?

-If that’s not clear or if it’s just a little bit “meh,” then perhaps there’s work to be done to getting clear on the Why.
+If that’s unclear or just a little bit “meh,” then perhaps there’s work to be done to get clear on the Why.

 What’s the data?

-There are two parts to communication: the data (the facts) and the judgments (our opinions about the facts).
+Communication has two parts: the data (the facts) and the judgments (our opinions about the facts).

 What’s interesting is just how easily we slip from one to the other or how quickly judgments come to resemble facts.